-The first donor-advised funds were created in the 1930's, although Congress didn't establish the legal structure for them until 1969.
-In the 1990's, donor-advised funds began to grow in visibility and popularity, and they have become philanthropy’s fastest-growing vehicle in recent years.
-Today, they account for more than 3 percent of all charitable giving in the United States.
+The first donor-advised funds were created in the 1930s, though donor-advised funds were not recognized formally in the Code until the Pension Protection Act of 2006.
+In the 1990s, donor-advised funds began to grow in visibility and popularity, and today they are philanthropy’s fastest-growing vehicles.
+Grants from donor-advised funds account for more than 10 percent of all giving in the United States.

 For a detailed look at donor-advised fund trends, you can view our most recent Donor-Advised Fund Report.